 Whether used as a standalone or plugin, Photomatix Pro is certainly a program worth considering for your HDR needs.
 HDRSoft offers a cheaper and less extensive version of the program called Photomatix Essentials for those who edit as hobbyists or have no need for advanced tools.

-- Lots of nice tools for manipulating and adjusting photos.
+- Lots of nice tools for adjusting HDR photos.

 - Selective brush tool is effective for specific edits.

 - Good amount of written tutorials and tips.

 - Limited file sharing options when exporting an edited image.

 Photomatix Pro 6